92green/enty/packages/enty-docs/src/content/api/enty/object-schema.md

 **default:** `(previous, next) => ({...previous, ...next})`

 When an EntitySchema finds an entity, before storing it in state it checks to see if it has already been normalized.
-If it finds an existing entity it will use it's definition schemas merge function to combine the two. _The default merge is a simple object spread, use this if your object has its own merge method or can't be merged via spreading._
+If it finds an existing entity it will use it's shape schemas merge function to combine the two. _The default merge is a simple object spread, use this if your object has its own merge method or can't be merged via spreading._